mubn/ansible-mail-server/README.md

 ## Requirements

 - Ansible >= 2.7
-- Debian Stretch server
+- Server with Debian Bullseye operating system
 - SSH key to login to the server
 - Public domain resolving to the server

 ## Configuration

+### Inventory

+Set the hostname in the inventory file [hosts](hosts)

 ### Variables

-All variables are stored in `group_vars/all/vars.yml`.
+All variables are stored in the [vars](group_vars/all/vars.yml) file.
 Set the values according to your server.

 ### Credentials

-Credentials are stored in [group_vars/all/vault.yml](group_vars/all/vault.yml).
+Credentials are stored in the [vault.yml](group_vars/all/vault.yml).
 The Password is "vault".
 Please change the password with `ansible-vault rekey group_vars/all/vault.yml`.

 - Database user: "vmail", pass: "vmail" (Please change it)